 Running is good for the heart

 The heart is a muscle, and like any other muscle in your body, it becomes stronger with regular use.
-Running strengthens the heart, which pumps blood more efficiently around your body and reduces your resting heart rate.
+Running strengthens the heart, pumps blood more efficiently around your body, and reduces your resting heart rate.

 Running reduces stress and anxiety

-Running is an aerobic activity that increases cardiovascular fitness and strengthens your heart and lungs.
+Running is an aerobic activity that strengthens your heart and lungs and improves cardiovascular health.
 It also helps reduce stress and anxiety.
 A regular running habit improves sleep quality too.
-And then there are the physical benefits: weight loss, muscle tone, reduced risk of diabetes, and heart diseases (to name but a few).
+And then there are the physical benefits: weight loss, muscle tone, and reduced risk of diabetes and heart diseases (to name but a few).

 How to start running

 So, you want to start running?
 Congratulations!
-You’ve taken the first step on a fabulous journey towards better health and fitness.
-Running will change your life, but it doesn’t require lots of expensive kits or gym membership, so as long as you have a decent pair of running shoes, you can get started without spending much money.
+You’ve taken the first step on a fabulous journey toward better health and fitness.
+Running will change your life, but it doesn’t require expensive kits or gym membership, so as long as you have a decent pair of running shoes, you can get started without spending much money.

 It’s very easy to get started.
 The hardest part is putting on your trainers for the first time.
-You’ll love it once you’re out there and look forward to your next run.
+You’ll love it once you’re out there, and I look forward to your next run.
 Here are eleven tips to get you started on the right foot.